EONRaider/violent-python3/README.md

  reason the iteration control that calls `check_vulns()` was moved into the conditional statement defined in the main function.
-- `chapter02/nmap_scan.py` implemented a main function solely for the purpose of calling the deprecated `optparse` module, which has been replaced by `argparse`.
+- `chapter02/nmap_scan.py` implemented a main function solely for the purpose of calling the deprecated `optparse` library, which has been replaced by `argparse`.
 Because of that the main function was removed.
 An iteration control structure that was part of the `optparse` call in the original code was implemented in such a way that a new call to nmap was executed